Using the FWProcessDesign API

 String sUserID = oDesign.GetWorkflowUserID();

-Gets the current user’s workflow user ID; this user ID is maintained internally to identify the user.
+Gets the current user’s workflow user ID, which is maintained internally to identify the user.

 Get the current user's user session by utilizing the API method FWProcessDesign.GetUserSession().